zoborg/symfony-demo/README.md

 and thus no webserver is needed.
 The application comes with a sqlite database, however you can replace this with another DB if it suits your needs.

+Please note, this code may have many unneccesary files/variables as it is just for testing purposes :)

 Requirements
 ------------